jsummers/resamplescope/readme.txt

 Linux (etc.): Try running "make".

-Windows: Although it can probably be built as a Windows console application, no project files are included.
-I suggest using Cygwin.
+Windows: There are project files in the "proj" subdirectory that may help to compile ResampleScope as a Windows console application.
+However, this is primarily intended for maintainer use.
+You will have to build compatible copies of libgd, libpng, and zlib, and no help is provided for this.
+Another option is to use Cygwin.

 How to use